nsrau/azure-docs.it-it/articles/sql-database/sql-database-recovery-using-backups.md

 ### <a name="rest-api"></a>API REST

-Per ripristinare un database singolo o in pool usando l'API REST:
+Per ripristinare un database singolo o in pool tramite l'API REST:To restore a single or pooled database by using the REST API:

 | API | Descrizione |
 | --- | --- |